confused-Techie/sloth/README.md

 * You can check if `DEV_MODE` is true or false to change your `dist` output from when running locally or when building the application for production.
 * Any variables you need to build a specific instance of a page is defined via the frontmatter of your Markdown document.
 * To access the main Markdown Body as HTML within an EJS template simply use `<%- content %>` to apply it to the page.
+* To allow your EJS templates to access extra variables that can't be defined in a normal YAML frontmatter, there is a set of Universally Available Frontmatter elements, that are injected to mimic the frontmatter variables that EJS templates can access.
+They are always prefixed with '_' and are the following:
+  - `_timeToRead`: This is a value in minutes, of the estimated time to read the current page.
+  - `_date`: This is the date the file was created.

 # Supported Markdown Extensions